Parliament petitioned over ‘illegal stay’ of GRA Commissioner-General

 He added that contrary to the law, they are still in office despite the expiration of their respective contract extensions as approved by the president.

-“I am a citizen of Ghana and I write to you to respectfully investigate why commissioners of the Ghana Revenue Authority are still at post.
+“I am a citizen of Ghana and I write to you to respectfully investigate why commissioners of the Ghana Revenue Authority are still at post," he said.